Transparent authentication and a lady under debugger

 Sounds simple?
 Yeah.
-At the first I also thought that :)
+At first, I also thought that :)

-The first and easy solution was to use the JCIFS library.
-I created a test application, put everything what needed for JCIFS and deployed code into local linux server.
-Works perfect!
-Then deployed this solution into production server which located in our client's corporate network to see how it would perform in the real world.
+The first and easy solution was to use JCIFS library.
+I created a test application, put everything that needed for JCIFS and deployed code into a local Linux server.
+Worked perfectly!
+Then deployed this solution into production server located in our client's corporate network to see how it would perform in the real world.
 And… my adventures began.
-I got number of exceptions related to network connections.
+I got a number of exceptions related to the network connection.
 What's up?
-Colleagues from our IT Support informed me that production server was located behind of firewall.
+Colleagues from our IT Support informed me that production server is located behind of firewall.
 Okay.
 Can we ask them to open the ports required?
-The answer was a strong NO. So, the idea of using JCIFS was dropped.
+The answer was NO. So, the idea of using JCIFS was dropped.

 Authentication by NTLM headers

-Next, I was advised to look up for the NTLM headers to check authentication data, and then search the user in the LDAP.
+Next, I was advised to look up for the NTLM headers to check authentication data, and then search the user in LDAP.
 Okay.
-Modified the test application and tested it in local environment.
+Modified the test application and tested it in a local environment.
 Looks good.
 Deployed it into production server and asked IT Support to test it.
 OOPS!!!
 It worked somewhere and did not work elsewhere.
-Also, again, it started to throw another kind of exception related to connection problem.
-After all, I was informed, that in some subnets of the client's corporate network NTLM was disabled.
-OK.
+Also, again, it started to throw another kind of exception related to a connection problem.
+After all, I was informed, that in some sub-nets of the client's corporate network NTLM was disabled.
+Okay.
 I will not use NTLM.
 Where to go next?

 The only possible solution left was to use a Kerberos based authentication.
-I modified test application to use the SPNEGO library and tested app in Windows environment, as its source documentation was written for Windows platform.
+I modified the test application to use SPNEGO library and tested the app in the Windows environment, as its source documentation was written for the Windows platform.
 Works fine!
-Then uploaded test application into linux server.
+Then uploaded test application into Linux server.
 I got a number of exceptions as a tradition… So, I started to fight against the Kerberos then.

 A lady under debugger